The Lord Roars

 The world cries out for a prophetic word to the chaos, unrest, and destructiveness of our times.
 Can the biblical prophets speak into our world today?

-The book focuses on the pride that generates injustice and the religious life that legitimates an unacceptable status quo--both of which bring judgment--as well as the ethical importance of the visions of restoration after divine judgment.
+The Lord Roars focuses on the pride that generates injustice and the religious life that legitimates an unacceptable status quo--both of which bring judgment--as well as the ethical importance of the visions of restoration after divine judgment.
 Each of these components in the biblical text makes its own particular call to readers to respond in an appropriate manner.
 The book also links biblical teaching with prophetic voices of the modern era.
+It is well suited to professors and students of the Old Testament and ethics.
+It will also benefit Christian leaders, including those involved in justice and mercy ministries.

 1. Reimagining Reality: The Power of the Prophetic Text